 Fees and Charges

 The service is a not-for-profit organisation so the fees paid by families help to cover the costs of running the centre.
 The Department of Education funds the remainder of the centre’s annual budget.

 When enrolling your child at the Pre-school for 2024, a $20 Annual Membership fee is payable.

 The NSW Government is committed to ensuring that all children in New South Wales can participate in 600 hours of quality preschool education before school, and are providing fee relief funding through the “Early Years Commitment”.
 This funding is available to all eligible families through the “Start Strong for Community Preschools Fee Relief Program”, and will be passed on to you by the Pre-School as a reduction to your fees.

 To be eligible for the fee relief, parents / caregivers are required to complete a declaration form that nominates which service you are choosing to receive your fee relief from.
 You will also need to complete a consent form, giving the Pre-School permission to share some of your child’s information with the NSW Department of Education, which determines the level of fee relief/funding provided to the Pre-School.

-In 2023 Singleton Heights Pre-School are able to provide up to 3 days per week fee-free.
+In 2024 Singleton Heights Pre-School are able to provide up to 3 days per week fee-free.
 This means that no fees are payable for the first three days per week that you child attends Pre-School (conditions apply).
-The fees for any additional day is $32.40 per day.
+The fees for any additional day and for those that do not elect the Pre-School to receive the funding, is $34.20 per day.